yuliyu123/morge/doc/morge_en.md

+# title
+morge -- A batch of solidity contracts deployment tool

 # Description
 A batch of solidity contracts deployment tool developed by rust, support Ethereum and Celo and other evm-compatible chains.
+Project url: https://github.com/yuliyu123/morge.

 # Requirements
 Running this project